Streamlining Your Business with Custom Software SaaS Integrations

 Having now visualized our system we’re ready to isolate 3rd-party dependencies.

-Isolating SaaS integrations
+2. Isolating your SaaS applications

 In an ideal world, as you’re deciding which features to build or buy, you should aim to minimize costs and maximize utility.
 But be aware of two common pitfalls:

-- Don’t leave your product too dependent on a SaaS product that performs poorly or holds your product hostage.
+- Don’t leave your product too dependent on a SaaS application that performs poorly or holds your product hostage.
 Like say, if your eSign provider raises your prices and axes a feature on which you depend.